vivek-devda/ai-video-generation-pipeline/README.md

 ## Overview

+## 🎬 Overview

-Multi-stage AI content generation pipeline with automated media processing and video rendering workflows.
+A multi-stage AI content generation pipeline that transforms a user-provided topic into a complete video through automated content generation, media processing, and video rendering workflows.

 ---